-To get started using gsutil, you can simply download and install the Google Cloud SDK, which contains gsutil as one of its components.
-You can immediately use gsutil to access publicly accessible data; you do not need to sign up for a Google account or authenticate to Cloud Storage to use gsutil for this purpose.
+If you only want to access publicly accessible data, you can simply download and install the Google Cloud SDK, which contains gsutil as one of its components.
+You can immediately access freely available, publicly accessible data; you do not need to sign up for a Google account or authenticate to Cloud Storage to use gsutil for this purpose.

 For example, once you have gsutil you can run the following command to gsutil ls gs://uspto-pair/applications/0800401*

-You should see a listing of objects whose name starts with
+You should see a listing of objects with names that begin with